outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to ml: optimizations/derivations applied to standard ml process

+      - give examples of formatting ml in different formats (variable network, tree, sequences, etc)

+      - give examples of errors produced by compressing algorithmic input/output connection logic

+      - give an example of why to choose position of a function in data pre-processing vs. in an algorithm (lack of certainty)

       - backpropagation corrects weights based on 'differences' between expected/actual values (a standard error definition structure)
       - other error definition structures
         - prediction accuracy should reflect ability of info to predict output (only so much accuracy can be produced from info, without using other methods) - if its more predictive than what the info can predict, theres an error in the data/network/params/functions